 And you can wrap and stash them like a Christmas Tree (find image)

 Celebrate Advent Sunday

 So lovely readers..
 I still have LOTS of ideas to share with you, and I shall continue, but I am starting to run out of writing steam!
 Ha.
 So sorry.
 I am used to short articles.. but I have so much more to share with you.. so the following set of ideas, may become a little briefer!

 Those that have been following Red Ted Art for a while, know that I am Austrian and that I have taken a number of Austrian Christmas traditions and made them part of our Family Christmas.
 One of these is the celebrating of Advent.
 Basically, lighting a candle on the 4 Sundays before Christmas, eating cookies, spending time together etc. But you can read all about our 1st of Advent here.

 We LOVE making Christmas Cookies here on Red Ted Art and make a variety every year.
-This year, we will look at doing some Zoom Cookie Decorating.
-But if you are not keen on Zoom (I get it), you can always have a recipe exchange or bake off – sharing photos with family memebers.
+One thing that recent history (aka Covid 19) has taught us, that you can do so many things VIRTUALLY too.
+Last year, we did some Zoom Cookie Decorating – it was a super fun way to see our niece & her parents, with out having to drive across the country.
+But if you are not keen on Zoom (I get it), you can always have a recipe exchange or bake off – sharing photos with family members.
 If they don’t live to far, you can may even drop some of your bakes round!

 As you know Christmas Cake can and should be made NOW!
 The longer the “rest” the better.
 So a Christmas Cake baking session with grown ups, would be a great one for a cook a long.
 You may find a different “cook a long” to suit a different family member – e.g. the kids can have a cookie decorating zoom, but you may want to make mince pies with granddad!